JuanPabloMoreno971229/AmadeusTechnicalTestJuanMoreno/README.md

 3. Run the migrations to create the necessary tables in the database.
 4. Start the application using Visual Studio or from the terminal with `dotnet run`.
 5. The API will be available at `https://localhost:{port}/api/passengers`.

-## Contributions

-If you want to contribute to this project, feel free to open an issue or submit a pull request.
-Any contributions are welcome.

----

-This README provides a clear and comprehensive description of your project, including the necessary instructions for setting it up and running it.